 Pay your tuition deposit to accept your offer of admission and confirm your intent to enroll at Binghamton Unversity.
 The $100 (U.S.) deposit will be credited to your first semester's bill.
 (Note: Non-matriculated/non-degree-seeking students do not need to make a tuition deposit or confirm intent to enroll.
 Accelerated students will declare their intent to enroll as instructed on the acceptance letter.)

 BMail is your official Binghamton e-mail account.
 Since all official University communication will be sent here, make sure to check your BMail at least once a week prior to the start of the semester, and more often during the semester.
 Get started.

 Reminder: You must have activated your Binghamton University Computer ID in order to activate your BMail.
 If you haven't yet activated your User ID, click here and select "Activate Password."

 Note: If you are accessing BMail from mainland China you may have issues with the Google service.
 View alternative ways to log in.

 Your Binghamton University computer account is used to access all online resources on campus including the Binghamton Portal (my.binghamton.edu).
 The portal will link you to Blackboard, BU Brain Self-Service, online bill pay, registration, view/request transcripts, and more.
-You can also use your computer account to access other services such as virtual orientation, public computers on campus, Internet connection.
+You can also use your computer account to access other services such as public computers on campus and Internet connection.
 You access your computer account by logging in with your user ID and password.